kerm1t/ecal_2ros/README.md

 # ecal_2ros

-this node converts eCAL data to ROS.
+Node to convert eCAL data to ROS.

-it can be done
+To be used
 1. live
-2. from hdf to .bag
+2. convert .hdf5 to .bag

 ## How to build
 ```